 Because of its isolated island nature and relatively small population, the BVI managed to maintain a zero infection rate for most of the pandemic.
 The BVI Government acknowledges it must balance a limited health infrastructure with the need to restart the tourism economy.
 The re-opening has focused on risk mitigation to all BV Islanders and visitors, and adherence to protocols demonstrate the Territories willingness to live with Covid while do everything to mitigate unnecessary risks.

 The BVI remains at a Level 1 according to CDC, and remains one of the safest places to visit in the world.
-In fact, the BVI currently has 0 Covid cases and most of its crews have had their first vaccine dose.
+In fact, the BVI currently has 0 Covid cases and most of its crews have been fully vaccinated.
 The greatest risk posed to visitors to the BVI is traveling to/from the islands, transiting countries and airports with less stringent protocols.
 Adherence to social distancing and mask wearing requirements should sufficiently mitigate any risks to travellers destined for the BVI.

 The BVI is open to responsible travelers.
 The BVI protocols for public spaces will not surprise or impact anyone who is used to following CDC or WHO guidelines at home.
 Compliance with social distancing measures, mask wearing in confined spaces, and availability and use of hand sanitizing stations is some of the highest in the world.

 As of May 15th, the application of specific protocols vary depending on whether individuals are vaccinated fully, partially or not at all.

 A person is deemed to be fully vaccinated two weeks after they have received both doses of a two-dose vaccine (Pfizer, Moderna or AstraZeneca), or one shot of a single-dose vaccine such as Johnson & Johnson.